timunie/Ava-ApiTests/website/docs/E_Avalonia_Platform_IPlatformLifetimeEventsImpl_ShutdownRequested.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/Platform/IPlatformLifetimeEventsImpl.cs" title="View the source code">View Source</a>

 #### Value
+<a href="https://learn.microsoft.com/dotnet/api/system.eventhandler-1" target="_blank" rel="noopener noreferrer">EventHandler</a>(<a href="T_Avalonia_Controls_ApplicationLifetimes_ShutdownRequestedEventArgs">ShutdownRequestedEventArgs</a>)

+##
-<a href="https://learn.microsoft.com/dotnet/api/system.eventhandler-1" target="_blank" rel="noopener noreferrer">EventHandler</a>(<a href="T_Avalonia_Controls_ApplicationLifetimes_ShutdownRequestedEventArgs">ShutdownRequestedEventArgs</a>)Raised on OSX via the Quit menu or right-clicking on the application icon and selecting Quit.
+Raised on OSX via the Quit menu or right-clicking on the application icon and selecting Quit.

 ## See Also